marehr/seqan-cmake-tutorials/README.md

 Since this information is already two years old, it might be at some points out-dated, but should be in general usable as a reference.

+For an up-to-date user-guide for cmake, see our docs: http://seqan.readthedocs.io/en/master/Infrastructure/Use/FindSeqAnCMake.html

 ------

 # seqan cmake tutorial